perty/elm-aoc-template/Learnings.md

 Found a small improvement when using a list for unvisited nodes but not `foldl` for searching for the lowest, instead just use a simple function that takes head and tail of a list.

+Using a Set for maintaining the set of unvisited nodes, instead of Array or List, shaved of a few seconds.